PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 12:51:28
+Last updated: 2024-04-05 12:52:04
-Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby
+Random Quote: The distinction between past, present, and future is only a stubbornly persistent illusion. -